-Smith Machine Deadlift is an excellent compound exercise that works the entire back, glutes, quadriceps, hamstrings, rear shoulders, traps, biceps and forearm muscles.
+Smith Machine Deadlift exercise is an excellent compound exercise that works the entire back, glutes, quadriceps, hamstrings, rear shoulders, traps, biceps and forearm muscles.

 It also engages the core muscles to maintain the correct upper body position and to support the lower back.